 There are three words that do not exist in the Alps OutdoorZ Redwood language: Cold, uncomfortable, or dainty.
 Like the renowned tree it’s named for, this bag is built to weather just about anything, including a decade or more of outdoor adventures.

 It’s our favorite bag for several reasons.
-It’s warm, super comfortable, very plush, and super rugged and stylish.
-We love the weightiness of this bag as we slipped inside; it settles around our bodies as if to hug us to sleep.
+It is warm, comfortable, very plush, and super rugged and stylish.
+You will love the weightiness of this bag as you slip inside; it will settle around your body as if hugging you while you sleep.

 Warm and heavy in a cozy

 Plush cotton flannel liner

 The Kelty Callisto 30 fulfills most car camping needs without emptying your wallet.
 This bag is the perfect blend of quality and price.
 It offers warmth, comfort, and lifetime-warranty workmanship.
 If you like to watch your budget, what more could you want?

 This bag is a few inches wider than many other bags, making it easy to move around in.
 It’s also chock full of CloudLoft insulation, creating a thick, cozy snuggle environment..
 For basic camping, in comfortable to slightly chilly temperatures, this bag is an ideal choice for campers who don’t want or need the bulk, weight, or warmth of larger bags.

 Kelty also went the extra mile with a double-layer, offset-quilted construction.
 Basically, this is a fancier way of saying their quilting is layered and stitches do not go all the way through the bag.
 In part, this reduces heat loss through hundreds of tiny needle puncture holes.
 Offset construction is more time-consuming and more expensive, making this bag even more valuable when we consider its price tag.